dguzenko/newdocs/docs/zoocart.md

 ### Address Types Page

-On the *“Address Types”* page you can configure addresses comonents (Such as Country, Street, e.t.c.), that will be used for billing and shipping.
+On the *“Address Types”* page you can configure addresses components (Such as Country, Street, e.t.c.), that will be used for billing and shipping.
 And configure appropriate Billing and Shipping addresses layouts.

 IMAGE HERE